findologic/findologic-api/README.md

 ## Synopsis

-This repository not only helps requesting the FINDOLOGIC API but also getting data from the response and mapping them to equally objects.
+This repository not only helps requesting the FINDOLOGIC API but also getting data from the response and mapping them to corresponding objects.
 To have a better understanding about the API, please make sure to read the general FINDOLOGIC API documentation.
 Some quicklinks to the documentation:

  * [Requesting the API](https://docs.findologic.com/doku.php?id=integration_documentation:request)